My north stars are culture, heritage, ancestry and nature. I am on this earth to help people walk in the shoes of their neighbor.

 Audrey Buchanan - Founder & Principal

-Audrey Buchanan is a Los Angeles-based interviewer and filmmaker who believes in civic engagement, social justice and the fact that diversity drives innovation.
+Audrey Buchanan is an interviewer and filmmaker who believes in civic engagement, social justice and the fact that diversity drives innovation.

 As the founder of a boutique production company called THE WOODS, and a founding board member of NPR Generation Listen, Audrey curates and lifts up diverse voices through intimate interviews, films, digital content and experiential programming.